basho/basho_docs/content/riak/kv/2.1.3/learn/concepts/clusters.md

-consults the ring state to determine which vnode owns the partition in which the value's key belongs, then sends the write request to that vnode as well as to the vnodes responsible for the next N-1 partitions in the ring (where N is a [[configurable parameter|Replication Properties]] that describes how many copies of the value to store).
+consults the ring state to determine which vnode owns the partition in which the value's key belongs, then sends the write request to that vnode as well as to the vnodes responsible for the next N-1 partitions in the ring (where N is a [[configurable parameter](/riak/kv/2.1.3/developing/app-guide/replication-properties]] that describes how many copies of the value to store).
 The write request may also specify that at least W (=< N) of those vnodes reply with success, and that DW (=< W) reply with success only after durably storing the value.